 Mr. Jackson provided a banking perspective on advancing Tanzania's cash-lite agenda, identifying affordability and accessibility as the two primary challenges to address.
 He noted that accessibility has been substantial, supported by the expansion of available financial service channels.
 Citing the FinScope 2023 reports, he noted that approximately 90 percent of Tanzanians now reside within a five-kilometer radius of financial service points.
-Despite these gain, affordability remains a persistent obstacle.
+Despite these gains, Mr. Jackson noted that affordability remains a persistent obstacle.
 The interoperability of payment systems and the integration of the Government Payment Gateway (GPG) into TIPS are some of the noteworthy initiatives.
 He explained that banks, including TCB, are actively partnering with fintech companies to develop tailored solutions that address the affordability challenges while meeting the customers' practical and everyday needs.
 These collaborations, he argued, are essential to making digital financial services more economically viable for a broader segment of the population.

 Further in the discussion, Mr. Jackson traced the evolution of digital banking since its introduction in Tanzania around 2010, when it primarily facilitated basic transactions such as deposits and withdrawals.
 He observed that contemporary customer expectations have shifted toward more comprehensive, lifestyle-oriented services.
 He further stated that modern digital banking platforms should now encompass a diverse array of offerings, including investments, savings options, loans, and other financial products, all integrated into a single, user-friendly interface.
+He explained that customers increasingly seek smooth experiences, expecting multiple services to be consolidated into one accessible channel.
 By leveraging fintech expertise, TCB Bank aims to deliver innovative, lifestyle-focused solutions that enhance user convenience and satisfaction.

-In concluding, Mr. Jackson noted that the strategic focus on integrating affordability and accessibility through digital innovation is pivotal to advancing Tanzania's transition to a cash-lite economy.
-Through these efforts banks could play a transformative role in reducing reliance on cash while meeting the evolving demands of their customers.
+He concluded that this strategic focus on integrating affordability and accessibility through digital innovation is pivotal to advancing Tanzania's transition to a cash-lite economy.
+Through these efforts, Mr. Jackson asserted that banks could play a transformative role in reducing reliance on cash while meeting the evolving demands of their customers.